LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 The code that generated the exchange above is the project folder :repsrc:`csproject1`.

-The code uses many of the topics discussed so far in these notes.
+The code uses many of the topics discussed so far in this book.

 We will add some features from another meaning of :ref:`Interface`, and discuss the revision in project